| Julianna Empie of Penn State University (on horse) won the first class held at 2022

 according to Mount Holyoke College Western Coach Kelli Wainscott the NSBA is "affiliated

+with the AQHA and they partner together a lot."
 As was the case for many years prior to the pandemic the Western Team Competition started

 during the second day of the four-day event with Team Open Reining.
 St. Mary of the Woods